DsiahrzComputhink/Damien---PythonThinker3/ARCHIVE/README.txt

 Made by Dsiahrz!

-Please do not alter text files. you will
+Please do not alter the text files.
+The archive.py is